FurtherV/dnd5e-homebrew/homebrew/subclass/fighter/Mix It Up.md

 **Feinting Strike (Melee)**:
-You can spend **2 SP** and your bonus action on your turn to feint, choosing one creature within 5 feet of you as your target.
+You can spend **2 SP** and your bonus action on your turn to feint, choosing one creature within 5 ft. of you as your target.
 You have advantage on your next attack roll against that creature.
 The advantage is lost if not used the turn you gain it.

 **Lunging Strike (Melee)**:
-When you make a melee weapon attack on your turn, you can spend **2 SP** to increase your reach of that attack by 5 feet.
+When you make a melee weapon attack on your turn, you can spend **2 SP** to increase your reach of that attack by 5 ft. .

 **Sweeping Attack (Melee)**:
 When you hit a creature with a melee weapon attack, you can spend **2 SP** to attempt to damage another creature with the same attack.
-You must choose another creature within 5 feet of the original target and within your reach.
+You must choose another creature within 5 ft. of the original target and within your reach.
 If the original attack roll would hit the second creature, it takes damage equal to half of the damage the original target took (rounded down).
 The damage is of the same type dealt as the original damage.

 **Whirlwind Strike (Melee)**:
-When you or an ally within 5 feet is targeted by a ranged attack, with a destroyable projectile (What projectiles are destroyable is decided by the DM), you can spend **2 SP** and your reaction to attempt to destroy the projectile.
+When you or an ally within 5 ft. is targeted by a ranged attack, with a destroyable projectile (What projectiles are destroyable is decided by the DM), you can spend **2 SP** and your reaction to attempt to destroy the projectile.
 You must succeed an Acrobatics (DC set by DM) check.
 If the check succeeds you